selfinterest/make-kate-money/README.md

 - 💾 Stores results in Postgres with deduplication
 - 📧 Sends quality-filtered email digests
 - 📊 Structured logging for monitoring
+- 🧮 Generates two-week performance reports with Tiingo pricing and S3 archival
 - ⚡ Stateless and idempotent design

 ## Setup